Home > Jim Clark's Bio

 Since 2010, Jim has been the nature photography instructor at the Chincoteague Bay Field Station at Wallops Island, Virginia.
 Jim has been an instructor for eight different workshop companies, including the Great American Photography Weekend.

-Jim is currently a nature photography columnist for Virginia Wildlife Magazine.
+Jim is currently guest columnist for Virginia Wildlife Magazine, sharing his techniques and love for nature photography.

 From 2005 - 2016, Jim was contributing editor for Outdoor Photographer Magazine.
 To date, Jim has had more than 35 articles published in Outdoor Photographer.
 His articles and photography have also appeared in more than 30 other magazines such as Nature’s Best, Defenders, Habitat Herald, Virginia Wildlife Magazine, Wonderful West Virginia, Country, Nature Photographer, Outdoor & Nature Photography, Loudoun Magazine, National Wildlife, Texas Nature Conservancy, Wildlife Refuge, Wonderful West Virginia, Birders World, Country, Inspired, Photo Media, and Wild Bird.
 Jim has also written articles and published images for many e-magazines and newsletters.